mpja69/aoc2024/day22/README.md

 And I think of all these ideas as **LAIR**

-#### LAIR - Level of Abstraction, Intention and/or Responsibilty
+## LAIR - Level of Abstraction, Intention and/or Responsibilty

 _What problem are we trying to solve?_

+Ask yourself that over and over, in different parts of the code.
+And split/organize the code accordingly.

+The goal is to get chunks of code that belongs together, and make sense to the "reader".
+(The "reader" is also yourself a week/month/year later.)

+Aiming for clarity and simplicity.

 >**Example:**
 >
 >- The `main()` is responsible for starting everything and running the 2 parts of the day, (in advent of code).
-Maybe it's responsible for getting the data (if it's the sam for both parts).
+Maybe it's responsible for getting the data (if it's the same for both parts).
 >
 >- The `Part1()` is responsible for solving "the high level problem" in part 1 and returning the answer.
 >
 >Part 1 maybe needs other supporting functions, e.g. iterators, calculators, etc., or it could be data structures, structs with methods.
 >And each of these support functionality should also be crafted to solve it's specific problem.
->
+>- `evolve()`
+>- `RingBuffer`, with `.Write(int)` and `.Values()[4]int`
+>- `seen map[...]bool`
->It's not about writing as little as possible.
+>-It's *not* about writing as little as possible, (in each function).
->It's not about following "Clean Code" as Bible.
+>-It's *not* about making everything super abstract.
->It's not about that every other support structure needs to super general, and to be reused in other places.
+>-It's *not* about that every support structure needs to be super general, and to be reused in other places.

-#### Process of trying/building stuff, high and low
+## Process of trying/building stuff, high and low